pedro-git-projects/call-of-gopher/README.md

 # What is it

-Call of Gopher is a RESTful API that recieves an input with the name, age, birthplace, residence and occupation of an investigator and responds with a complete character sheet in JSON form.
+Call of Gopher is a fullstack web application.

+Its backend is a RESTful API that recieves an input with the name, age, birthplace, residence and occupation of an investigator and responds with a complete character sheet in JSON form.

+The frontend is a simple Svelte application that makes a post request to the backend, fetches the response and displays it in a asynchronous manner.

-It follows the rules for the 7nth edition of Chaosium's Call of Cthullu RPG.
+All calculations follow the rules for the 7nth edition of Chaosium's Call of Cthullu RPG.

 ---